dfrappart/dfrappart.github.io/_posts/2022-09-23-State_of_Identity_In_AKS.markdown

 The Server app came with a secret that need to be managed, and all in all, the configuration was not trivial.

 But that was before, and now, while the process is clearly similar under the hood, we only care about specifying an Azure AD group which is granted cluster admin access on the cluster at creation.
-In terms of configuration, at build time, This group's object Id and the Azure AD tenant Id are specified in the configuration.
+In terms of configuration, at build time, this group's object Id and the Azure AD tenant Id are specified in the configuration.

 ```json